kedi-lang/kedi-zed/docs/KEDI_DSL.md

 ( o.o )
  > ^ <
 Kedi 0.4.0 on darwin
-Type "help" for interactive help, ":show" to inspect a value, or "exit()" to leave.
+Type "help" for interactive help, ":show" to inspect a value, or ":exit" to leave.
 +++ [base: int] = `40`
 +++ @add_two() -> int:
 ...     = `base + 2`